National Parks in Abaco, Abaco - Bahamas

 Tilloo Cay (Abaco)

 The Tilloo Cay National Reserve is a prominent bird nesting place that is home to many birds including the white tail tropic bird.
 Yellow crown night herons and many types of terns.
-This is a relatively new reserve as it was established in 1990 and its relatively small too (only 11 acres).
-Incidentally the national park owes its existence to Mr. and Mrs. David Gale who owned land at the northern most part of Tiloo Pond the ocean front was offered as a gift to the Bahamas National Trust.
+This is a relatively new reserve as it was established in 1990 and it’s relatively small too (only 11 acres).
+Incidentally the national park owes its existence to Mr. and Mrs. David Gale who owned land at the northern most part of Tiloo Pond… the ocean front was offered as a gift to the Bahamas National Trust.

 Tourists mostly go to Tilloo Cay for snorkeling, swimming and spending some quiet time.
 The awater is crystal clear and the depth could be deceiving.
 There are plenty of stingrays in teh water here and you ca n swim with them.
 There are lovely sandbars around as well.